 At least now it’s probably safer for him to go swimming…

 Next month: How (and why!)
-I travelled to Miami, Florida, met the prominent nanoroboticist Dave Barry, and returned to Calgary, in less than 24 hours.
+I traveled to Miami, Florida, met the prominent Miami Herald nanoroboticist/humor columnist Dave Barry, and returned to Calgary, in less than 24 hours.